Want to get closer to nature on your ski holiday? Well, you can sleep in an igloo village high above some of Europe’s most famous ski resorts.

 You’ll find bedrooms filled with beautiful carvings and a bar and restaurant in the public area.
 There’s even the belief-defying presence of hot tubs in some luxury suites.

-The location of the villages high above the resorts means you’re located in the perfect spot not only for star gazing, but also you can hit the slopes before anyone else.
+The location of the igloo villages are high above the ski resorts, meaning you’re located in the perfect spot not only for star gazing, but also you can hit the slopes before anyone else.

 If you like your camping a little more futuristic, Whitepod describes themselves as an eco-luxury camp and offers accommodation in NASA-tested hi-tech tents, or ‘pods’ which provide cosy accommodation (each has its own wood-burning stove), backed by luxurious catering in the neighbouring mountain chalet.
 Apart from comfort and quality, the onus is on eco-friendliness with natural and locally sourced products used throughout the operation wherever possible.